SixArm/rust-quick-guide/doc/crates/cursive/examples/index.md

 }
 ```

-This code creates a `Cursive` object, adds a `TextView` containing the message "Hello, world!" to a `Dialog`, and then displays the dialog with a "Quit" button that will close the application when clicked.
+This code creates a `Cursive` object, adds a `TextView` containing the message "Hello, World!" to a `Dialog`, and then displays the dialog with a "Quit" button that will close the application when clicked.